Craftiee/circuitarium-mcp/SUPPORT.md

 # Support

 Circuitarium MCP is an experimental community project.
-Support covers this repository's code and documented interfaces, including the CRUMBLE integration, not CRUMB itself or any other simulator.
+Support covers this repository's code and documented interfaces, including the CRUMBLE and Logisim-evolution integrations, not CRUMB, Logisim-evolution, or any other simulator itself.

 ## Questions and feature ideas